 - Crown and bridge work or replacement of teeth with implants (adults only).

 If you have an oversized labial frenum, you may be referred to a periodontist for an oral consultation and surgical procedure called a frenectomy.
-This procedure involves cutting the frenum and then repositioning to allow for more flexibility.
+This procedure involves cutting the frenum and then repositioning it to allow for more flexibility.
 If the frenectomy is conducted on a child, the space may close by itself.
 If it is a teenager or adult, the space may need to be closed with braces.
-A consultation with your dentist is essential to determine which option is the right option to treatment for you.
+A consultation with your dentist is essential to determine which treatment is the right solution for you.

 © Copyright 2009 Colgate-Palmolive